filecoin-project/filecoin-docs/basics/how-retrieval-works/basic-retrieval.md

 ---
 description: >-
   There are multiple ways to fetch data from a storage provider.
-This pages covers some of the most popular methods.
+This page covers some of the most popular methods.
 ---